apw804/EnergyModels/README.md

 ## Installation
-In a virtual environment with Python 3.8 or greater:
+1. In a virtual environment with Python 3.8 or greater:
 ```
 pip install numpy simpy matplotlib pandas AIMM-simulator hexalattice
 ```
+2. Download the EnergyModels repo as a `.zip` and extract to a folder of your choice.
+3. Open a terminal and navigate to the above folder.

 ## Usage
 To run the EnergyModels repository,